 Emyr Humphreys is a major cultural figure and a principled ethical activist.
 He has enjoyed a career that began when he was talent-spotted and mentored by Graham Greene, continued during the fifties through a creative friendship with Saunders Lewis and pioneering radio and television productions featuring the young Richard Burton, Peter O’Toole and Sian Phillips, diversified further from the early eighties onwards with his seminal contributions of plays and documentaries for the new Welsh-language channel S4C, and culminated with his remarkable late achievements in poetry and in fiction.

-Professor John Spurr, Head of the College of Arts and Humanities at Swansea University, said: “The Hay Festival is one of the year's international cultural highlights.
+Professor John Spurr from the Faculty of Humanities and Social Science said: “The Hay Festival is one of the year's international cultural highlights.
 Swansea University is proud to be an Educational Partner with the Festival and we are proud to bring some of the best from Swansea to Hay every spring. ”

 Director of Academi Hywel Teifi, Dr Gwenno Ffrancon, said: "Academi Hywel Teifi is delighted to present a Welsh medium session again this year.
 We are delighted that the University's exciting partnership with Hay Festival will enable festival attendees to experience a Welsh medium during their visit. ”

 Tickets can now be booked online via the festival website or by calling 01497 822 629.